zalando/zalando-howto-open-source/README.md

 Put simply, InnerSource operates just like open-source in that project teams invite, accept and reject PRs; provide quality documentation; and build them gradually.
 The main difference is that InnerSource is limited to a single organization—in our case, Zalando Tech.

 With InnerSource, we encourage you to make your GitHub Enterprise organization open to other internal teams so they can find out about your work, fix bugs, make PRs, and even add features that your own team currently has no time to develop.

-We have internal docs to help your team get started working in this way.
+We request that you use private GHE repositories only if they include sensitive information that can't store elsewhere.

 **Where InnerSource projects belong**: GitHub Enterprise